Finding Success as a Transfer

 “To augment my academic success, I made friends with my professors and GSIs and would just make casual conversation with them,” they said.
 “Eventually, when the time came, I was so comfortable with them that asking academic questions came easy.”

-Nicholas added that they also used services like the SLC writing center which improved their writing skills to bridge the gap from community college to UC.
+Nicholas added that they also used services like the SLC writing center which improved their writing skills to bridge the gap from community college to UC Berkeley.
 “In sum, ask for help and you will receive it.
 If somebody isn’t giving you help, move to the next and don’t get too down.
 Somebody will be able to assist you!”

 Receiving good grades is great, but life post-graduation also requires attention and effort.
 Landing internships and jobs are stressful but similar to academic achievement, personal relationships will take you far in what you want to pursue after the graduation ceremony.